If I Lose Myself: Music video

 In an interview with fuse.tv, Tedder said, "The original concept [for the video] was borrowing from the opening scene of Garden State—the plane's going down and all the oxygen masks drop out and everyone's going crazy...
 We chased that for a minute but realized...
 It's one thing to watch that kind of video once, but you don't wanna sit there and hit repeat on watching a plane crash."

 The music video was released on January 24, 2013.
-In the video, a group of people are sent a text from Ryan Tedder, of a picture of a wolf and the numbers 11.11.11 at the bottom.
+In the video, a group of people are sent a text from Tedder, of a picture of a wolf and the numbers 11.11.11 at the bottom.
 The camera follows the group around the city chasing clues that are spray painted on fire hydrants and street signs around the town that will help them guide their way to a secret concert that OneRepublic is holding.
 The video cuts to scenes of the band performing the song in a dark, smokey room with colored lights surrounding the room with a bunch of fans dancing.
 There are pictures of owls and foxes being projected around the room which are allusions to the album cover for Native.
 At the end of the video, there is a fox being projected on Tedder's face.
 The video was inspired by the movies 12 Monkeys and The Matrix.

 The video has over 90 million views as of January 2021.
 It is one of the top ten most viewed OneRepublic music videos.